schemar/plan-b-ot/README.md

 - Token: you need the token for the bot setup.

 Setup an incoming web hook so plan-b-ot can post to your channel:
-- Create a new incoming web hook for your slack team.
+- Create a new incoming web hook for your team.
 - Set the `channel` that you want plan-b-ot to post to.
 - Webhook URL: you need the webhook URL for the bot setup.